lingyourlanguage/Hindi-Urdu/Hindi and Urdu_ A Story of Names.md

 In other words, Hindustani (Hindi, in Ghandi’s words) was a revolution against the elite who had been drawing Hindi and Urdu apart for all these years:

->[Hindustani] was also a political gesture for unity between Hindus and Muslims of North India and at the same time an open invitation to Indians from other speech communities to accept a broadbased Hindi as the common national language.[^117]
+>"[Hindustani] was also a political gesture for unity between Hindus and Muslims of North India and at the same time an open invitation to Indians from other speech communities to accept a broadbased Hindi as the common national language."[^117]

 Ghandi saw no future for the elite versions of Hindi and Urdu, and he believed that not only did they cause unnecessary antagonism between Hindus and Muslims, but also that these extremist varieties would die off before too long.